yanxifang/Gov-1347/_posts/2020-11-23-Model-Reflection.md

 ![Final Prediction Statebins](https://yanxifang.github.io/Gov-1347/images/final_prediction_statebins.png)

 ## Model Accuracy
-Besides the states of Maine and Nebraska, which my model did not generate predictions for, I predicted the outcome incorrectly in only three states: Georgia, Nevada, and Pennsylvania.
-These states have `11`, `16`, and `20` electoral votes, respectively.
+Nationally, the semi-final electoral vote count is `306` to `232`, compared to my prediction of `255` and `274`.
+However, I predicted the outcome incorrectly in only three states: Georgia, Nevada, and Pennsylvania.
+These states have `11`, `16`, and `20` electoral votes, respectively, which explains for `47` of the `51 EV` difference between my model and the actual outcome.
+The remaining `4 EV` discrepancy comes from the states of Maine and Nebraska, for which my model did not generate predictions for; in those two states, Biden won `3` and `1` electoral votes, respectively.

 ## Hypotheses